 NOTE FROM ERIN: Didn’t love Purple Carrot.
 Prep is not simple and the meals are a little too out there for me and my family.

 #5 | Daily Harvest

-I was originally attracted to Daily Harvest’s highly stylized photos of creamy smoothies and enticing soups.
+I was originally attracted to Daily Harvest‘s highly stylized photos of creamy smoothies and enticing soups.
 But after trying them, substance won out over style.
 Recently the vegan, organic, dairy-free, gluten-free brand has expanded to include bowls, from chia to harvest, plus flatbreads and desserts.
 Everything arrives frozen, but can be prepared quickly, and is easily transported.
 So pop an item in an insulated bag and tote it to work for lunch.
 No muss, no fuss, no forethought required.
 At $6-$9 per item (with a minimum of six items), prices can’t be beat.
-In fact, the more you buy, the more you save: $5 off nine items, $10 off 12, $20 off 24.
+In fact, the more you buy, the more you save.
 You can schedule deliveries to be weekly or monthly, skip one or pause the order when you want to.
-Enter WELCOME20 to get $20 off your first order.
+They are currently offering up to $35 off your first order.